VencislavManoilov/Vince/readme.md

 ## Overview

-**Vince** is a C++ application that uses the Qt6 framework.
+**Vince** is a C++ Browser that uses the Qt6 framework.
 This document provides setup and installation instructions for Windows, Linux, and macOS.

 ## Prerequisites